Today’s fish is one of the hardest to find but most beautiful critters you can see on the reef, the Pygmy Seahorse!

 Some people shine a bright light at the fan to get them to move their heads, giving their position away.
 DO NOT DO THIS!
 Pygmy seahorses have very sensitive eyes and no eyelids so cannot protect themselves from this brightness.
 The same applies for photography.
 Take a bit longer getting the shot right and take one or two perfect images, rather than 1000 shots with strobes to get one good one.
 I have seen photographers flashing and flashing at Pygmy seahorses with a line of other photographers waiting to do the same.
 This stress can kill the creature so be a responsible diver and only take the photo once you’re absolutely ready to.

 All of my encounters have been at depth, around 25m, so keep an eye on your bottom time and air consumption.
 My other advice would be to bring a magnifying glass with you.
 A 2cm seahorse on a 2m gorgonian will take a long time to find but it is worth it, there is no better feel good moment than being able to show a Pygmy seahorse to someone!

 The bottom line.

 The Pygmy seahorse can be found throughout the Far East.
-There are plenty of great resorts where you can see them such as Ambon and Lembeh but I had plenty of encounters on Malapascua in the Philippines.
+There are plenty of great resorts where you can see them such as Lembeh and Murex but I had plenty of encounters on Malapascua in the Philippines.
 We had them at many of the dive sites there so don’t forget your macro lenses!
 It might take a while to spot but take the time, you won’t be disappointed.
 They never fail to make me grin like a joker when I find one, let them put a grin on your face as well!